In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 • The number of hungry people in developing regions has almost halved from 23.3% in 1990–1992 to 12.9% in 2016.

-• Here are possible solutions to the actual problems of mankind.
+• Let us present possible solutions to current problems of humanity.

 The problem of peace and war can be solved in the following ways: